aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/technical-articles/comparison-migration/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Comparison Between .NET and Node.js via C++**

 When transitioning from Aspose.Cells for .NET to Aspose.Cells for Node.js via C++, there are certain differences to consider in terms of library structure, syntax, and functionality.
 Below is a comparison to assist you in understanding these differences.

 ### **1. Initialization**
 In .NET, objects are often initialized using constructors.
-In Node.js via C++, you will typically create instances using the `new` keyword but integrated into JavaScript syntax:
+In Node.js via C++, you will typically create instances using the `new` keyword, integrated into JavaScript syntax:

 ```javascript
 const { Workbook } = require('aspose.cells');